 This drug group is rarely used these days, mainly because of its risk of abuse, there is also a risk of high dependency and toxicity in overdose.
 There is also risk of the drugs effects being carried over into the next day. for example, feeling of drunkenness, (hangover) or having slowed reactions have been reported.

-These drugs promote sleep very effectively but are not used as much, these days, as they once were.
+These drugs promote sleep very effectively, but not used as much these days as they once were.
 Chloral hydrate has severe side effects on the stomach while triclofos has the same problems however, the severity is not as bad as chloral hydrate.

 Other non-benzodiazepines sleeping drugs

 These particular brands of sleeping drugs, zopiclone, zalepion and solpidem work in a similar way as benzodiazepines.
 Not intended for long term use, these drugs have also been reported to cause withdrawal symptoms.